mrigangka2003/tinDog/README.md

 #### Link
 [View the website here](https://mrigangka2003.github.io/tinDog/)

-#### Note
-Use code with caution.
+⚠️ **Note:** Use code with caution.
 Learn more about contributing and using the code responsibly.